Moses in rabbinic literature: At the burning bush

-Moses departed with his wife and children, and met Aaron, who told him it was not right to take them into Egypt since the attempt was being made to lead the Israelites out of that country.
-He therefore sent his wife and children back to Midian.
+Moses departed with his wife and children and met Aaron, who told him it was not right to take them into Egypt since the attempt was being made to lead the Israelites out of that country.
+He, therefore, sent his wife and children back to Midian.

 Confrontation with Pharaoh

-When they went to Pharaoh, Moses went ahead, Aaron following, because Moses was more highly regarded in Egypt; otherwise Aaron and Moses were equally prominent and respected.
+When they went to Pharaoh, Moses went ahead, Aaron following, because Moses was more highly regarded in Egypt.
+Otherwise, Aaron and Moses were equally prominent and respected.

-At the entrance to the Egyptian royal palace were two leopards, which would not allow any one to approach unless their guards quieted them; but when Moses came they played with him and fawned upon him as if they were his dogs.
-According to another version, there were guards at every entrance.
-Gabriel, however, introduced Moses and Aaron into the interior of the palace without being seen.
-As Moses' appearance before Pharaoh resulted only in increasing the tasks of the children of Israel, Moses returned to Midian; and, according to one version, he took his wife and children back at the same time.
+At the Egyptian royal palace entrance were two leopards, which would not allow anyone to approach unless their guards quieted them, but when Moses came, they played with him and fawned upon him as if they were his dogs.
+According to another version, guards were at every entrance.
+Gabriel, however, introduced Moses and Aaron into the palace's interior without being seen.
+As Moses's appearance before Pharaoh resulted only in increasing the tasks of the children of Israel, Moses returned to Midian; according to one version, he took his wife and children back at the same time.

-After staying six months in Midian he returned to Egypt, where he was subjected to many insults and injuries at the hands of Dathan and Abiram.
+After staying six months in Midian, he returned to Egypt, where he was subjected to many insults and injuries at the hands of Dathan and Abiram.
 This, together with the fear that he had aggravated the condition of the children of Israel, confused his mind so that he uttered disrespectful words to God.
-Justice (Middat ha-Din) wished to punish him for this; but as God knew that Moses' sorrow for Israel had induced these words he allowed Mercy (Middat ha-Rachamim) to prevail.
-As Moses feared that Middat ha-Din might prevent the redemption of Israel, since it was unworthy of being redeemed, God swore to him to redeem the people for Moses' sake.
+Justice (Middat ha-Din) wished to punish him for this, but as God knew that Moses's sorrow for Israel had induced these words he allowed Mercy (Middat ha-Rachamim) to prevail.
+As Moses feared that Middat ha-Din might prevent the redemption of Israel since it was unworthy of being redeemed, God swore to him to redeem the people for Moses's sake.